tuoitho/CareerConnect/README.md

 ## License

-This project is currently unlicensed.

-*(Optional: Replace the line above with your chosen license, e.g., "This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details." and add a `LICENSE` file to your repository.)*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.